"Tesla does no marketing" was long one of the business world's favorite factoids. This was never

 important to share on your social media channels alongside your blogs, whitepapers, and

-other content.
-It also gives your content team a break from having to constantly churn out
+It also gives your marketing team a break from having to constantly

-your own stuff (while improving your SEO), or it can fill a gap in the content calendar
+stuff (while improving your SEO), or it can fill a gap in the content calendar when a

 What's more, trade media need clicks too, and they are often very hungry for content.
 You